Bob Cameron (politician)

 Robert Graham Cameron (born 19 March 1963) is a former Australian state politician.
 He represented the electorate of Bendigo West in the Victorian Legislative Assembly.
-He served as the Minister for Police and Emergency Services and Minister for Corrections (2006-2010 in the third Bracks Ministry and the Brumby Government).
+He served as the Minister for Police and Emergency Services and Minister for Corrections (2006–2010 in the third Bracks Ministry and the Brumby Government).

-Educated in Bendigo at government schools, Cameron also attended the University of Melbourne where he obtained a law degree.
-He practised as a solicitor in Bendigo from 1985 until he was first elected to Parliament in 1996.
+He attended Golden Square High School from 1976 to 78, Bendigo Senior High School from 1979 to 80 and later he also attended the University of Melbourne where he obtained a law degree in 1984.
+He practiced as a solicitor in Bendigo from 1985 until he was first elected to Parliament in 1996.